 - Pros: Most paid writing opportunities don’t require a college degree.

-- Cons: You must compete with thousands of writers, so it’s important to continue learning new trends and skills.
+- Cons: You must compete with thousands of writers, so it’s important to continuously improve and keep up with trends.

 3. App Developer